MarcelFerrari/Pyroclast/README.md

 # TODO complete.
 Is wip

+**Bachelor's Thesis**
+If you are looking at this document to investigate the Bachelor's Thesis that was written about it you might want to consider looking at `scripts/thesis/`.
+Benchmarking Scripts, Jupyter Notebooks, ... are located there.

 ### Setup
 This project uses [Poetry](https://python-poetry.org/) as its dependency manager as it offers more robust and reproducible dependency resolution even across platforms and ISAs.